 Is it worthwhile?

 If you don’t struggle to pay bills but need to improve your credit score, this is a decent way to start.
-However, if you find yourself struggling each month, it might be best to avoid taking out a card which will charge you.
+However, if you find yourself struggling each month, it might be best to avoid taking out a card that charges.
 The Deluxe account seems expensive to me, and I would be surprised if many people load over £1000 onto the card every month.
 Personally, I would stick with the Activeplus option, and keep some cash in another account to avoid the £2 withdrawal fee.